 - Anyone who has suffered Delirium Tremens or alcoholic seizures.

 Outpatient care also has its own inherent complications, such as arranging travel by day.

 It would therefore only be a viable option for someone who lives within a reasonable distance of the clinic.

 If you would like to explore the possibility of attending drug & alcohol rehab in York as an outpatient, this is something that can be discussed during your free consultation.

-Not everyone is in a position to afford private rehab at the moment.
+Not everyone is in a position to afford private rehab.

-If this is the case for you, there are still a wide range of options for treating addiction, foeither at a reduced price or entirely for free.
+If this is the case for you, there are still a wide range of options in York for treating addiction, foeither at a reduced price or entirely for free.

 Below, we have listed a number of options for securing addiction help.